NCAS-CMS/cfa-conventions/source/cfa.md

   `"nc"`.

 * The `format` variable must span exactly the same dimensions in the same order as the `file` variable.
-Missing values should be used whenever the corresponding location in the `file` variable is a missing value.
+Missing values should only be used whenever the corresponding location in the `file` variable is a missing value.

 * Specification of other file formats is allowed, but not described in